-It works effectively in still waters if fished near the bottom on a slow figure of 8 retrieve on a long leader.
+It is a favourite morsel for Trout and Grayling and works effectively in still waters if fished near the bottom on a slow figure of 8 retrieve on a long leader.

 Frank Sawyer designed his nymphs based on an impression of the actual nymph rather than a copy.

-Size and shape his main criterior, and the clever use of materials were his tools.
+Size and shape his main criteria and the clever use of materials were his tools.

 Creator of this trout fly: Frank Sawyer

 Tier of this trout fly: 0409